open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.branch.count

-Number of branches in a repository
+The number of branches in a repository.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |